-Going with my theme, this 10 gallon fish tank is more than a 10-gallon fish tank – it’s an ecosystem.
+Going with my theme, this 10-gallon fish tank is more than a 10-gallon fish tank – it’s an ecosystem.
 More to the point, it’s an ecosystem that is largely under-utilized … that’s where the Blue Green Box comes in.
 The Blue Green Box is a fully-contained hydroponic/aquaponic system that mounts to the top of a standard 10-gallon aquarium.
 The ‘Box holds 4 hydroponic “grow beds” (the cups) which are plastic planters filled with gravel.
 Water floods the four grow-beds on timed intervals via a programmable timer and small pump (if the roots were constantly flooded they would drown).
 As that happens, the plants extract the nutrients from the fish waste and the cups get flooded so the roots will not dry out.
-In action, it looks like this.

 Ignoring the fact that the ‘Box itself is white, the name makes sense in a “water is blue”, “plants is green” sort of way.
 Here’s the original video from the ‘Box’s Kickstarter page, which goes into a bit more detail …